Leave policy - is there any specific leave policy for part time employees?

 saswatabanerjee

-I can still give the sections, etc for it if you need.
-It is always a good exercise when someone wants details. we all learn from it
+I think Mr. Umakantha has explained the point which you were asking me to provide the rules for.
+I can still provide the sections, etc., for it if you need.
+It is always a good exercise when someone wants details.
+We all learn from it.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute